 - Misplaced Companions: Find some wandering Elves in the maze.
 These follow similar walking patterns so you can find them relatively easily.

-- A Laugh at the Lost: place signposts in various locations to misdirect lose maze-wanderers.
+- A Laugh at the Lost: place signposts in various locations to misdirect lost maze-wanderers.

-- The Chicken Dash: Retrieve 2 stray chickens from the maze!
+- The Chicken Dash: Retrieve 2 stray chickens from the maze, before they escape!

-- A Fool’s Errand: once you unlock it, the 1 minute maze challenge is repeatable every 11 hours.
+- A Fool’s Errand: once you unlock it, the 1 minute maze challenge is repeatable daily.

 - Disorientation: find and drink Dire Brews in the Maze!